antonioortegajr/wp-sys-profile/readme.md

 NO sensitive information (usernames, passwords, etc...) is passed in the public route.

-Some is in the private route.
+Some is in ONLY the private route.

 If you need to report further sensitive information feel free to fork this repo.